tequeter/puppet-notes/testing-beaker.md

 ## Useful docs

-[Quickstart] to generate sample files to work with and run a first test (Puppet can be installed).
+[Quickstart] to generate sample files to work with and run a first test (install Puppet and try to run it).
 Remember that, if you are using PDK, you should include the Rakefile change in your `.sync.yml` instead:

 ```yaml
 ---